Crisis is no stranger to New Orleans. We survived Katrina and we'll survive Covid-19, too. Here's a peek back at the first Mardi Gras after Katrina...

 Although some, including the mayor, thought a celebration would be rubbing it the face of all those who suffered, the krewes and most New Orleanians disagreed.
 New Orleans Magazine called Mardi Gras 2006 “The Most Important Mardi Gras Ever.”
 With our adopted son Anderson Cooper and the rest of the media at our “X” marked doors, we needed to prove that the spirit of New Orleans was stronger than ever.
 Those talking about not rebuilding New Orleans needed to see exactly why this treasure of a city could and must be rebuilt.
 Much of the world watched, and wept, that year.

-As we begin to celebrate Mardi Gras 2019, please take time to look back at these pictures from Mardi Gras 2006 – “The Mardi Gras That Almost Wasn’t.”
-Just like the Saints’ Super Bowl win on the heels of the storm was more than a game, Mardi Gras 2006 was more than a party.
+As we fight Covid-19, please take time to look back at these pictures from Mardi Gras 2006 – “The Mardi Gras That Almost Wasn’t.”
+We think you'll find it inspirational.

 « back to News